 Acrylic on canvas, 2014, 18 x 18 inches

-My paintings of the human figure are about figures embedded and immoblized in space.
+My paintings of the human figure are about figures embedded in a space which they bend and shape.

+My approach to painting is instinctive.
 When I start a painting I do not know where it will take me.
 When I finally resolve it, I discover what drove me to do it in the first place.
 I think the sources of painting, and of art generally, are unknown to us.
-They flow ultimately from the mystic law.
-All I know is, I just keep painting.
+As a Buddhist I believe they flow from the mystic law.

 Jan ter Weele in the studio.